 Reduce your overdraft limit

-Start charging interest on an overdraft that was free before
+Start charging interest on an overdraft that was previously free

-The types of company accepted, e.g. limited companies, sole traders and partnerships
+The types of companies accepted - for example, limited companies, sole traders, and partnerships

-Any other eligibility criteria like a minimum balance or maximum number of employees
+Other eligibility criteria, like a minimum balance or maximum number of employees

 The bank you choose may ask you to provide: